kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ```

-now test the express server is running by checking
+d.
+To Verify if the Express server is up and running execute the following in the terminal window.

 ```javascript
  C:\Users\Admin\hello-world-server>node server.js
 ```

-in the server console you will see the following output.
+The following output will be diaplayed in the server console.

 ```javascript
 server is up and running at 9000
 ```

-open the browser and type `http://localhost:9000` you will get the following screen.
+e. open the browser and type `http://localhost:9000` you will get the following screen.
 !["express"](https://user-images.githubusercontent.com/9062443/44002340-a6ab8992-9e5e-11e8-8907-81ec94ad27df.png "express")

 This shows that the express server is running on port 9000 .
 Lets stop the server pressing *ctr+c*.